-The concept of percentage of work done can be used to solve most of the related questions.
+The concept of the percentage of work done can be used to solve most of the related questions.

 A few basic points one needs to know to use the percentage concept are: When it is said that someone has done a work, it means he has done 100 % of the work.
-Hence, if A finishes a work in 4 days, it means- in 4 days he will do 100% of the work.
+Hence, if A finishes work in 4 days, it means- in 4 days he will do 100% of the work.
 Hence, in one day he finishes 25% (100/4) of the work.
 Similarly, in 3 days he finishes 75 % of the work.

 Table of commonly used numbers:

 The complete work can also be considered as 1 unit.
 Then if A takes 4 days to finish a work, it means he can finish 1/4th of the work in 1 day.

 Here are some basic questions to illustrate time and work shortcut tricks.

-Rahim can finish a work in 10 days and Ram can finish the same work in 40 days.
+Rahim can finish the work in 10 days and Ram can finish the same work in 40 days.
 If Ram and Rahim both work together then what is the total number of days taken?